thepanlab/NPHVI/Proteomics/README.md

 # Pipline used to analyze the human cell proteomic data
+We use Proteome discoverer 3.2 to uncover the proteins and PTM